New Hampshire nears approval of medical marijuana law

 A provision in a version of the bill passed by the New Hampshire House that would have allowed patients to cultivate their own marijuana was stripped from the compromise bill, said Matt Simon, a New Hampshire-based legislative analyst for the Marijuana Policy Project, which supported the bill.

-The compromise bill also bars the use of medical marijuana for treatment of post-traumatic stress disorder, and limits most medical providers to treating five medical marijuana patients at any one time.
+The compromise bill also bars the use of medical marijuana for treatment of post-traumatic stress disorder, and limits most caregivers - who can get marijuana prescriptions filled on a patient’s behalf - to treating five medical marijuana patients at any one time.

 “It’s very restrictive in limiting access to only four points of distribution,” said Simon.
 “We may find that’s not sufficient access, but it’s at least a start”